-With no hills or valleys to speak of, blue skies seem to stretch forever over the dusty plains halfway between Adelaide and Melbourne.
+With no hills or valleys to speak of, blue skies seem to stretch forever over the lush plains halfway between Adelaide and Melbourne.
 But what the region lacks in elevation, it makes up for in flavour.
 This is our essential guide on the best things to do in Coonawarra, from which wineries to visit, where to stay, and what to eat and drink.

 A drive along the arrow-straight Riddoch Highway, through plots of lush green vines anchored in terra rossa soil, offers a fleeting preview of Coonawarra’s high-end cellar doors – from historic Wynns and Redman to Bowen, Balnaves and Brand’s Laira.
 Much more than a pleasing vista, that rich, red soil blown in from central Australia imbues Coonawarra’s famous cabernet with its blackcurrant flavours and hallmark minty character.